Recently I received the following email:

-The email came from the email address of a person who is a friend and client of mine, but it was pretty clear to me that Natalie had not sent the email.
-Rather, her email had been hacked and used to send emails to people on Natalie’s contact list asking for gift cards which are the equivalent of cash.
+The email came from the email address of a person who is a friend and client of mine, but it was pretty clear to me that Patricia ( I have xed out her last name) had not sent the email.
+Rather, her email had been hacked and used to send emails to people on Patricia’s contact list asking for gift cards which are the equivalent of cash.
 As I often tell you, you can never be sure who is actually calling you on the phone, sending you a text message or sending you an email.
 Therefore you should never give personal information, credit card information, gift card information or wire money in response to such a communication unless you have absolutely confirmed that the communication is legitimate.
 Gift cards and wiring money are two of the favorite ways that people are scammed so when you are asked to provide either of those, you should always be skeptical.

 But what do you do if your email account is hacked?